 At a recent event, a group of us started discussing how we got started on the Big 3 social media sites.
 I don’t remember much about Twitter and LinkedIn.
 Facebook, though, I remember the time and place exactly.
 July 2004 in Cambridge.
 A month after college graduation, a friend showed me this website to which she had been invited called “Facebook”.
 We both checked it out and signed up.
 (A few months later, that same friend also introduced me to another little Internet startup called “Gmail”).

 Ten years later, Facebook is ubiquitous.
-As of April 2014, Facebook has more than 1.28 billion users.
+As of April 2014, the platform has more than 1.28 billion users.
 That’s half of Internet users IN THE ENTIRE WORLD.
 Monthly active users?
 1.23 billion.
 72% of online adults visit Facebook once a month.
 757 million people use Facebook actively every single day.
 128 million of those live in the United States.
-And one more statistic – 45% of Internet users over 65 use Facebook.
+And one more statistic – 45% of Internet users over 65 use the social media site.
 Read the rest of the article linked above.
 It shows you the truly mind-blowing global reach of a single website started a mere decade ago.

 Now, naysayers will point out that Facebook is on the decline.
-In January 2014, Princeton University published a widely-cited article predicting that Facebook would lose 80% of its user base by 2017.
-The article’s methodology may be suspect (as Facebook itself amusingly pointed out) but the concerns with Facebook remain: stiffer competition, inactive users, porous privacy settings, increased mobile usage, declining interest, limited marketing yield, and of course, The Next Big Thing.
+In January 2014, Princeton University published a widely-cited article predicting that it would lose 80% of its user base by 2017.
+The article’s methodology may be suspect (as Facebook itself amusingly pointed out) but the concerns with the social media platform remain: stiffer competition, inactive users, porous privacy settings, increased mobile usage, declining interest, limited marketing yield, and of course, The Next Big Thing.
 What Facebook will look like in 2017 is anyone’s guess.

-But for now, Facebook is here and here to stay.
+But for now, it is here and here to stay.
 Given our own social media roll-out, we encourage attorneys of all stripes to utilize Facebook not only for their personal use, but also for their legal business.
-Facebook can be an effective tool for anything from business development to background searches to lawyer networking.
+The social media channel can be an effective tool for anything from business development to background searches to lawyer networking.
 So to that end, here are my own professionalism tips for navigating your Facebook world:

 - Why are you on Facebook?
 Facebook is a tool, and like any tool, it is only useful if you have a reason to use it.
 If you want to use Facebook professionally, determine precisely how you want to utilize it.
 Are you trying to find clients?
 Meet attorneys?
 Develop business contacts?
 Determine your Facebook strategy and your success measures, then go ahead and get started.